At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 Recalling (\ref{eq:on_E}) and taking $C:=\max\{ 2c_1,1+2\alpha\}$ finishes the proof. \end{proof}

-Finally, for reasons of continuity, we will need the following lemma, which is conveniently phrased at the level of a tagged particle.
-It captures the simple, yet essential, fact that the Brownian noise causes the particles to dip below the origin immediately after first hitting it. \begin{lem} For any $T>0$ and $\delta>0$, we have
+Finally, we note that the convergence of the loss processes will essentially come down to the following property of each particle, highlighting that the Brownian drivers cause the particles to dip strictly below any level immediately after hitting it. \begin{lem} Let $X^{1,N}$ be given by \eqref{eq:Particle_System}.
+For any $t\leq T$ and $\delta>0$, we have

 \end{lem}